humhub/documentation/docs/develop/environment.md

 ### Module Loader Path

-The default path under which HumHub searches for installed modules is `@humhub/protected/modules`.
-Additional search paths can be configured within with `.env` as follows:
+The default path where HumHub searches for installed modules is ``@humhub/protected/modules``.
+Additional search paths can be configured in the ``.env`` file as follows:

 ```env
 // @humhub/.env